-If walking from the Valley Visitor center, follow the bicycle path to shuttle stop #6 and begin the trail.
+If walking from the Valley Visitor center, follow the bicycle path to Lower Yosemite Fall shuttle stop and begin the trail.
 Consider walking the loop in a clockwise direction for best views of Yosemite Falls.
 This eastern portion of this loop trail is wheelchair accessible (when not covered in ice or snow).

 To learn more about this Yosemite icon, view a 10-minute video about Yosemite Falls.

 The trail to Lower Yosemite Fall is open year-round.
 When the water is at its peak in spring and early summer, you can expect to get a little wet.
 This waterfall is often dry from late July or August through October.
 Expect icy conditions in some areas during the winter, especially on the short climb leading to the footbridge on the western trail.

 A drinking fountain is available near the restrooms along the western trail.
 Drinking water is not available along the trail.

 Restrooms are available along the western trail; no additional restrooms are available along the way.

 Parking is not available at the trailhead.
 Parking is available at the Yosemite Village and Yosemite Falls parking areas.